yargs/yargs/README.md

 This can be useful if you need to preserve leading zeros in an input.

 If `key` is an Array, interpret all the elements as strings.

+`.string('_')` will result in non-hyphenated arguments being interpreted as strings, regardless of whether they resemble numbers.

 .config(key)
 ------------